MARBLE & MARBLE LOOK TILE

 What tile looks like marble?

 Tile is manufactured so there is no type of tile that inherently looks like marble.
-However, with advancements in tile design and production, ceramic and porcelain tile can be made to look virtually indistinguishable from natural stone marble.
+However, with advancements in tile design and production, ceramic and porcelain tile can be made to look virtually indistinguishable from real marble.
 Because Daltile quarries genuine marble in addition to manufacturing ceramic and porcelain tile, our natural marble beauties serve as a template for producing the most realistic-looking faux marble tile on the market today.

 Why is marble so expensive?

 This is a misconception.
 Marble is offered at very competitive prices today.
 The advent of marble look tile has put downward pressure on the price of genuine marble.
-While is it often more expensive than ceramic and porcelain, the additional cost for this luxury natural stone is typically not substantial.
+While is it often more expensive than ceramic and porcelain, the additional cost for this luxurious natural stone is typically not substantial.

 Are tiles better than marble?

 Yes and no. Natural stone marble offers one-of-a-kind design (no two are alike) that increases a property's resale value, but can be more easily damaged, requires regular maintenance, and is more expensive.
 Marble look porcelain tile is very durable, requires very little maintenance, and can go into areas that are not suitable for marble; however, it has little impact on resale value.
 We recommend professional installation for both (a good installer is worth their weight in gold!) but with marble slab, a professional fabricator and installer is a must.
-Perhaps a mix of marble and marble look tile would offer the best of both worlds - apply natural marble on countertops, floors and walls unlikely to sustain damage (such as a fireplace, feature wall, or residential entry way) and marble look tile in heavy traffic areas (like the kitchen, bathrooms, or outdoor patio).
+Perhaps a mix of real marble tile and marble look tile would offer the best of both worlds.
+Apply natural marble on countertops, floors and walls unlikely to sustain damage (such as a fireplace, feature wall, or residential entry way) and marble look tile in heavy traffic areas (like the kitchen, bathrooms, or outdoor patio).

 Is marble tile good for showers?